Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

 \subsection{Related Literature}

-In this section, we aim to position our contributions in the literature by briefly reviewing relevant studies on MADM with incomplete preference information.
-To provide contextual structure, we identify two primary streams of MADM with incomplete preference information since 2007: optimization-based methods and extreme point-based methods, as well as OPA, which serves as the baseline for this study.
+In this section, we aim to position our contributions in the literature by briefly reviewing relevant studies on MARS with incomplete preference information.
+The study considers scenarios where DM cannot provide complete information for all experts, attributes, and alternatives, whether subjective or objective, except for rankings, the minimal data required for decision-making.
+To provide contextual structure, we identify two primary streams of MARS with incomplete preference information since 21st century: optimization-based methods and extreme point-based methods, as well as OPA, which serves as the baseline for this study.
+Notably, since the 1960s, classical MARS methods and their corresponding extended models have gradually emerged to address incomplete preference information.
+These models have their own assumptions and axioms, achieving significant development in their respective research areas.
+For further information into these representative methods and their evolution, we recommend readers refer to the review by \citet{G.S.W24}, which covers the development of MARS over the past fifty years.